romanthekat/experiments-ml/README.md

 # experiments-ml

-Currently, only has experiments with langchain/agents and custom tools for working with my notes.
+Currently, contains experiment with langchain/personal agent and custom tools for working with my notes.
 See also: https://github.com/romanthekat/r-notes

+## Usage
+`uv sync`
+`python ./main.py`